AAAI-22 is pleased to present the following series of distinguished speakers:

 Trustworthy AI is being enabled by new federal strategies, policies, and collaborative possibilities – bringing to bear a new paradigm.
 AI also brings the promise of better and more efficient care, especially for our nation’s Veterans.
 This session will share several use cases from the work of the National Artificial Intelligence Institute (NAII) at the VA and collaborations, including pilots that empower Veterans to take control of medication adherence, physicians to evaluate COVID-19-associated prognosis and needs, and VHA staff to triage text-based input to quickly identify and assist Veterans in crisis.
 Establishing an AI network to scale up such research and development will also be covered.

-Dr. Alterovitz was one of the core authors of White House Office of Science Technology and Policy’s The National AI R&D Strategic Plan from 2019.
+Dr. Alterovitz was one of the core authors of the White House Office of Science Technology and Policy’s National AI R&D Strategic Plan from 2019.
 He has also spearheaded the “AI-able Data Ecosystem” pilot, creating a new approach for public-private collaborations with personnel/resources across a dozen agencies and working with companies internationally.

 Marta Kwiatkowska